© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Motte and bailey castle and St Mary's Old Church is a scheduled monument protected by Historic England under reference 1014891.
 View the official record →

-Motte and Bailey Castle and St Mary's Old Church is a scheduled monument in Herefordshire comprising two distinct medieval structures.
+Motte and bailey castle and St Mary's Old Church is a scheduled ancient monument in Herefordshire comprising a Norman motte and bailey earthwork adjacent to the remains of a medieval church.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014891.

 Motte and bailey castle and St Mary's Old Church is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1014891.